Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 * Optimizations to be moderately compliant
 * Additional options to be maximally compliant

-TODO: Some of the threats listed in the following sections are taken directly from Section 5 of [@!RFC6973], some are just standalone descriptions, we need to go through all of them and see if we can use the [@!RFC6973] threats where possible and make them consistent.

-## Privacy and DNSSEC

-Threats:

-* The addition of privacy to DNS does not remove the need for DNSSEC [@RFC4033].
-  Incorrect or altered DNS data is still a risk.

-Mitigations:

-* DNSSEC provides data origin authentication and data integrity to the Domain Name System.
-This is a separate from DNS privacy.
-All DNS privacy services SHOULD offer a DNS privacy service that performs DNSSEC validation.
-In addition they SHOULD be able to provide the DNSSEC RRs to the client so that it can perform its own validation.

 ## On the wire between client and server

 In this section we consider both data on the wire and the service provided to